munificent/craftinginterpreters/book/strings.md

 Note how the first bytes of ObjString exactly line up with Obj.
 This is not a coincidence -- C <name="spec">mandates</name="spec"> it.
-This is designed to enable a clever pattern: You can take a pointer to a struct and safely convert to a pointer to its first field and back.
+This is designed to enable a clever pattern: You can take a pointer to a struct and safely convert it to a pointer to its first field and back.

 <aside name="spec">